networknt/microservices-framework-benchmark/README.md

 Transfer/sec:      6.42MB
 ```

-Basically, light-java is 44 times faster then sprint-boot with tomcat embedded just
+Basically, light-4j is 44 times faster than spring-boot with tomcat embedded just
 for the raw performance to serve Hello World!

 In order to have a closer comparison, I have created another project spring-boot-undertow with embedded